 The Turkey Vultures are such a fascinating species as they provide an interesting look into the life of a scavenger and the bird family tree.
 I learned at the 'VINS' center, that recent DNA studies revealed that these vultures are closely tied to the hawk and eagle family, though significant evolutionary differences have made them the great scavengers they are today.

 These large dark raptors, with the featherless red head have a huge wingspan and are the most abundant vulture in the Americas.
-They inhabit a wide range of different landscapes from woodland to open habitats and also man-maid structures.
+They inhabit a wide range of different of landscapes from woodland to open habitats and also man-maid structures.
 They breed nearly across the whole United States and parts of southern Canada with generally non-migratory populations from the southeastern U.S. to the tropics.
-On the other hand, the northern breeding populations migrate south to the southern U.S. during winter.
+On the other hand, the northern breeding populations migrate south to the southern U.S. during the winter time.
 It is also another interesting fact, that the Turkey Vultures possesses a way more developed sense of smell than many other species, since they scavenge for food and search for carrion.
-So they often guide (involuntarily) other species like Black Vultures to find food, too.
+So, they often guide (involuntarily) other species like Black Vultures to find food, too.